|

 31398.96 芝蘭之室 A Room of Zhi and Lan Plants﹕(孔子家語,六本 Kongzi Jiayu Volume Six) quotes the opening sentence of the story.
 The introduction as found in Taiyin Chuanxi (1561), given below, begins with the same sentence so the whole introduction is presumably from the same source:

-10. See Li Sao, line 12, and the Complete Illustrations of Li Sao (footnote 2), p.5.
-The commentary in 1670 is as follows,
+See Li Sao, line 12, and the Complete Illustrations of Li Sao (footnote 2), p.5.
+The orginal commentary in

 Based on my transcription of the version in Xilutang Qintong, the modality there is either more complex or there are more errors in the original tablature.
 A more complex modality might suggest an older version; more errors might suggest an earlier attempt to change a melody from one tuning to another.